mrsimpson/slides-data-in-motion/slides.md

 <Toc maxDepth="2"  minDepth="2"/>

 <!--
-So we'll get into this now, but inorder to understand what's **different** in streaming architectures, we first need to look at what's **common in state-oriented applications**
+So we'll get into this now, but in order to understand what's **different** in streaming architectures, we first need to look at what's **common in state-oriented applications**
 -->

 ---